-Team A is made up of well-meaning individuals who get along well with each other and with everyone in the company.
+Team A is made up of well-meaning individuals who get along with each other and everyone in the company.
 They are responsive to all requests and provide quick turnaround for most projects.

 The people of Team A believe they are here to provide a service to the rest of the organization.
 Team A is well-liked by everyone from HR to QC to the C-suite.
 Why?
 Because Team A gets things done.
 And they also produce lots of those metrics you like so much.
 Because they love you.
 And they want you to love them.
 Please be their friend.

 The members of Team B see themselves as part of the leadership team that sets goals and direction for the organization.
 Sometimes this rubs people the wrong way, especially if they are used to a marketing team that just does what they’re told.

 Rather than sitting quietly through management meetings and awaiting instructions, the members of Team B will voice their opinions, challenge your assumptions, and generate some lively discussion.
 Team B doesn’t care if you like them, because they know they’re not getting paid to be your friend.

 Team B believes the success of the business depends on how well they position it in the minds of your prospects.
 Team B thinks like business owners because that’s what they would want their employees to do if they were in charge.

 If you see marketing as simply a “service organization” that cranks out basic collateral or throws together last-minute presentations for your key account meetings, then all you really need is a collection of interns who do whatever you tell them.

 But if you are a savvy business owner, you know that marketing represents a strategic investment that can generate multiples of growth in return.
 And for that, you need a team that takes some pride of ownership in your investment.